shvid/redis/README.md

 # redis
-Redis Cluster in docker
+Redis Cluster start scripts

-Scripts to run redis cluster in Mac Book or other system with installed redis
+Scripts to run redis cluster in Mac Book or other system with pre-installed redis

 ```
 brew install redis